Wrath of Man: Plot

-Five months later, the veterans reunite to steal close to $180 million from the Fortico facility on Black Friday weekend.
-Bullet, still believing Hargreaves' cover story, reveals to Hargreaves that he is Jackson's inside man—this connects him to the murder and confirms Hargreaves' suspicions that he helped kill Dougie—threatening him into cooperating.
-The crew takes the depot hostage, but an alarm is triggered; during the chaos, the hostages from the Fortico staff revolt and mortally wound Jackson.
-The gang, including Bullet, then slaughters the majority of the Fortico staff, though Hargreaves manages to kill all of the robbery crew except Jan, Bullet, and Jackson.
-The three escape, but in greed, ultimately all attempt to turn on each other at once, with Jan murdering the other two.
+Five months later, the veterans reunite to steal almost $180 million from the Fortico facility during Black Friday weekend.
+Bullet reveals to Hargreaves that he is Jackson's inside man.
+The crew takes the depot hostage and they, including Bullet, slaughter all of the Fortico staff.
+Hargreaves manages to kill nearly all of the robbery crew in turn before Bullet shoots him.
+Jan, Jackson, and Bullet survive but in greed, Jan murders Jackson and Bullet, taking the money.

-At home, Jan finds a phone in one of the money bags, planted by Hargreaves to track its location, when Hargreaves calls it.
-Hargreaves confronts him with Dougie’s autopsy report and slowly reads it aloud.
-Dougie was shot in the liver, both lungs, the spleen, and finally, in his heart.
-In his final act of vengeance, Hargreaves reciprocates each wound, shooting him in the same parts of the body that Jan shot Dougie.
-Abandoning the money, Hargreaves tells King his task is done and drives away.
+At home, Jan finds a phone in one of the money bags, planted by Hargreaves to track its location.
+Hargreaves confronts him with Dougie's autopsy report.
+Dougie was shot in the liver, both lungs, the spleen, and finally, his heart.
+Hargreaves reciprocates each wound, shooting him in the same areas.
+Abandoning the money, he tells King his task is done and leaves.

 Cast

-In addition, Andy García appears in a cameo role as FBI Agent King, musician Post Malone appears as a truck robber, comedian Rob Delaney also makes an appearance as Fortico's CEO, Blake Halls, Eli Brown appears briefly as Dougie, whose murder sets the plot in motion, additionally Alex Ferns, Niamh Algar and Tadhg Murphy appear respectively as Fortico guards "Sticky" John Williams, Dana Curtis, and Shirley Davies.
+In addition, Andy García appears in a cameo role as FBI Agent King, musician Post Malone appears as a truck robber, comedian Rob Delaney also makes an appearance as Fortico's CEO, Blake Halls and Eli Brown appears briefly as Dougie, whose murder sets the plot in motion.
+Additionally, Alex Ferns, Niamh Algar and Tadhg Murphy appear respectively as Fortico guards "Sticky" John Williams, Dana Curtis, and Shirley Davies.